 Consistent with SB 846, the CPUC, the California Energy Resources Conservation and Development Commission, California State Lands Commission, California Coastal Commission, and other state agencies will need to determine that extended operations represent an appropriate path to meet California's reliability, affordability, and environmental goals.

-On February 28, 2023 and in consultation with the CAISO and CPUC, the California Energy Resources Conservation and Development Commission determined that California needs to extend the operation of Diablo Canyon to support electric system reliability and that it is prudent to extend the operation of Diablo Canyon for calendar years 2024 through 2030.
+On February 28, 2023, and in consultation with the CAISO and CPUC, the California Energy Resources Conservation and Development Commission determined that it is prudent to extend the operation of Diablo Canyon to support electric system reliability through 2030.